\\\ Mercury – Nickel – Palladium – Gold

 Gold (Au) has a high positive charge, greatly augments the rate of corrosion of the negatively charged mercury in the amalgam filling and especially potentiates the release of this toxic metal into the body.

 The galvanic currents reported at anywhere between several hundred millivolts to exceeding a thousand millivolts.
-Mine measured generally 0.5v (500 hundred millivolts) to more than 0.1v (1000 millivolts).
+Mine measured generally 0.5v (500 hundred millivolts) to more than 0.1v (1000 millivolts), 10 times more than a human can operate in.

 “Gold is more than just an expensive yellow metal.
 It has been exploited by physicians for decades to treat rheumatoid arthritis, asthma and a variety of other disorders.
 However, gold’s usefulness for many of these conditions has been limited by its toxicity, and – until recently – gold has been largely replaced by more effective and less toxic drugs.